Narrow your results

 into respective fields.
 When you import data using

-Data fields are important because they provide a means to manipulate
+Data fields are important because they provide a means to narrow and

-queries to return only the information that you need, and no more.
+refine queries to return only the information that you need, and no

-designed to make narrowing as simple as possible.
-These functions
+to make narrowing as simple as possible.
+For legacy reasons, there are

 -